pygamma-mrs/gamma.io/docs/release/PyGammaBuildingLibrary.md

 ## Satisfy Prerequsities (All Platforms)

-1. Follow the [GammaBuildingLibrary#DownloadtheCode instructions for downloading the code].
+1. Follow the ["Download the Code"](GammaBuildingLibrary.md) instructions for downloading the code.
 1. Install Python if you haven't already.
 1. Install [SWIG](http://www.swig.org/).
 1. Install a compiler (see platform-specific instructions below).